About Us

 Position Description

 Nashoba Brooks School is an independent school for all genders, age 3-Grade 3; girls, Grades 4-8.
-The School is committed to personal excellence in academics, athletics and the arts within its mission of preparing students for “…a life of continuous learning, accomplishment, and leadership in a diverse and changing world.”
-Nashoba Brooks believes that diversity enriches and strengthens community and challenges individuals to become agents of change in creating a more fair and equitable world.
+The School is committed to personal excellence in academics, athletics and the arts within its mission of preparing students for “a life of continuous learning, accomplishment, and leadership in a diverse and changing world.”
+We believe that diversity enriches and strengthens community and challenges individuals to become agents of change in creating a more fair and equitable world.

 Summary

-Nashoba Brooks School seeks candidates for the position of a homeroom parental leave and substitute teacher.
-The successful candidate will serve as the parental leave Kindergarten or Grade 2 homeroom teacher for the fall of 2025 and then serve as the full-time substitute teacher for the remainder of the 2025-2026 academic year.
-The successful candidate will possess the desire to work in a dynamic school committed to continuous learning and excellence in 21st century education.
-A teacher at Nashoba Brooks models the mission of the School to create a student-centered, mission-driven learning environment for students.
+Nashoba Brooks School seeks a Kindergarten teacher for the 2026-2027 school year.
+The teacher is responsible for a homeroom of approximately 16 students.
+Candidates for this position will demonstrate a passion for teaching young children, as well as a deep understanding of the social, emotional, intellectual and physical development of 5- and 6-year-olds.
+The successful candidate will possess the desire to work in a dynamic, student-centered school committed to continuous learning and excellence in 21st century education.
+A teacher at Nashoba Brooks models the mission of the School and creates student-centered, mission-driven learning environments for students.

 Responsibilities

-The lower school homeroom (parental leave) and substitute teacher is responsible for:
+As a lower school homeroom teacher, this role is responsible for:

 • Creating lesson plans and developing activities that support core academic skill development.